KurtisC26/Projects/README.md

 # Projects
-This repo is a centralized sport for my public projects.
-You are able to view different templates to download as well as any end-to-end projects I have made available.
+This repo is a centralized spot for my public projects.
+For any questions, please contact me at kcampbell.analytics@gmail.com.
+Thanks!